 Leadership traits like drive and passion, results oriented, technical/domain knowledge, intelligence, and innovation scored similarly among the two groups.
 What differentiated the groups was how people experienced the leaders.
 Robert Anderson shares, “Reactive leaders may make a significant contribution to their organization in terms of their intellectual, creative, technical, and strategic capability.
 But these strengths—while essential—do not differentiate between the most effective and the least effective leaders.”
 So what does?
 Their ability to develop the capabilities of others.

-Creative leaders excel at building or developing others, which cascades strengths and energy across an organization.
+Creative leaders excel at people development, which cascades strengths and energy across an organization.
 These leaders don’t solely lean on their own talent and abilities to achieve success.
 They are less self-centric.
 And they actively engage in opportunities to create high-performing teams, mentor colleagues, and empower others.
 (Note: it takes high EQ to do this well.)

 When it comes to leadership traits within your top ranks, you don’t need a doer – you need a builder.
 That brings us to our next trait.